okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/aspnet/sdkforyourapp.md

 #### Step 2: Add the Okta SDK Nuget Packages

-Before using the SDK into your own app, you need to add the following Nuget Packages to your project:
+Before using the SDK in your own app, you need to add the following Nuget Packages to your project:

 * Okta.Idx.Sdk